Job titles are meaningless (outside of pay bands), but let us pretend for a minute.

 The Junior Engineer focuses on learning.

 A junior engineer's priority is learning.
-This isn't to say an IC ever stops learning, or really anybody ever stops growing.
+This isn't to say an IC ever stops learning, or that anybody ever stops growing.
 But the reward for putting hours in as a junior is accumulating experience.

 The Senior Engineer focuses on the code.